opencaesar/oml-tutorials/tutorial6.md

 ## Federate Component Realization ## {#tutorial6-federate-component-realization}

-In this step, we will enable three different suppliers (`Smart`, `Safe`, and `Supreme`) to realize the sub components (`Sensor`, `Alarm System`, `Monitoring System`) of the home security architecture.
-This means, each of them, in their respective project, will refresh their dependencies to download a read-only copy of the `architeture` vocabulary so they can import it in their respective realization vocabulary.
+In this step, we will enable three different suppliers (`Smart`, `Safe`, and `Supreme`) to realize the subcomponents (`Sensor`, `Alarm System`, `Monitoring System`) of the home security architecture.
+This means, each of them, in their respective project, will refresh their dependencies to download a read-only copy of the `architceture` vocabulary so they can import it in their respective realization vocabulary.

 **Smart Sensors**

 This supplier builds two kinds of sensors, a smoke sensor and a motion sensor.
-They will provide a `sensors` vocabulary that describes how their sensors comform to the home security abstract architecture.
+They will provide a `sensors` vocabulary that describes how their sensors conform to the home security abstract architecture.

 > Let us refresh the dependencies to get the latest copy of the architecture (and transitively the methodology).